Seno Gumira Ajidarma

+by composer Ananda Sukarlan, among others "Ibu yang Anaknya Diculik Itu" (The Mother whose son has been kidnapped) or "Clara".

 Seno's credo is "When journalism is silenced, literature must speak.
 Because while journalism speaks with facts, literature speaks with truth."

 His writing styles are varied, from reportage and realism to fantasy.
 When asked in 2001 whether he is a journalist, a short story writer, a poet or a political commentator, and about whether his work is surrealism, magic realism, fantasy or postmodern journalism, he said simply, ‘Call it whatever you want.
 It’s what I do.’
 In 2014, he launched a blog called PanaJournal that features human interest stories along with various journalists and communication professionals.